PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Rattick slipped into the back of the crowd that was gathered in the courtyard of the old keep.
 At the center of all of them Boltac stood on a low table, waving his hands for quiet.
 "C'mon.
 C'mon, shut up already," he cried.

 "Why do you get to be King?" someone demanded.
 A good question thought Rattick.
 Boltac, King!?!
-How rediculous would that be?
+How ridiculous would that be?
 But still, he had defeated the Wizard somehow.
 Rattick had lived so long for two reasons.
 One, he had no compunctions about killing, and two, he was cautious, cautious, cautious.
 If he didn't understand it, he avoided it.
 And as he stood there watching a greedy fat man make his appeal, he realized that there was something here he just didn't understand.

 It was not a feeling he was comfortable with, by any stretch of his dark and twisted imagination.

 Boltac smiled at the man who had questioned his divine right to Kinghood, "I'm glad you asked that question.
 And, there are three reasons.
 One - 'Cause the treasury is bare.
 That sneaky bastard Weeveston either spent it all or took it with him when he left like a thief in the night."
-Of course, Boltac meant this as an insult, but Rattick found himself hoping that the former Duke had been shrewd enough to hiest his own Kingdom.
+Of course, Boltac meant this as an insult, but Rattick found himself hoping that the former Duke had been shrewd enough to heist his own Kingdom.
 That would have been well-played and Rattick would have to remember that trick, if ever he found himself in a similar position.

 "But if he took the money, why do you get to be King?" asked another anonymous person in the crowd.
 Rattick didn't like to see what should be a typically surly crowd treating Boltac with anything resembling deference.
 It disturbed his sense of things.
 But still, that tingle of fear said, you never know who could wind up being a King in these strange days in which we lived.
 Always best to error on the side of caution.